simplicitesoftware/documentation/docs/documentation/operation/cloudfoundry.md

 ### Provision an instance

-Get the Simplicit&eacute;&reg; sandbox template from our GIT repository (see [simplicite.io website](https://www.simplicite.io) for details on how to get access to this repository).
+Get the Simplicité sandbox template from our GIT repository (see [simplicite.io website](https://www.simplicite.io) for details on how to get access to this repository).

 Prepare the `app.war` by: